-Phong Nha Ke Bang National Park is home to the biggest adventure caves in the world, but they come at a premium.
-For travelers lacking time or budget, your perfect substitute is the stunning Paradise Cave.
+Phong Nha-Ke Bang National Park is home to the biggest adventure caves in the world, but they come at a premium.
+For travelers lacking time or budget, the perfect substitute is the stunning Paradise Cave.

-Imagine pouring molten gold from the ceiling of a cave, then at any moment you decide, clicking your fingers and it all freezing in that instant.
-That is what some of the astonishing 400 million year old formations look like in Paradise Cave.
+Imagine pouring molten gold from the ceiling, then at any moment you decide to click your finger and it all freezes in an instant.
+That is what the astonishing 400 million year old formations look like in Paradise Cave.

 Access to Phong Nha has seen dramatic improvements over the last decade.